New York Knicks: 2003–2008: Isiah Thomas era

 After a 10–18 start to the 2003–04 season, the Knicks underwent a massive overhaul.
 Isiah Thomas was named the Knicks' president on December 22, 2003, upon the firing of Scott Layden.
 Thomas continued to restructure the team, firing Chaney after an unproductive tenure and hiring Hall of Famer Lenny Wilkens to coach the team.
 Additionally, Thomas orchestrated multiple trades, including one that brought point guard Stephon Marbury to the team.
 The team qualified for the playoffs that year with a 39–43 record, but were swept by the New Jersey Nets in the first round.
 The series included a highly publicized spat between the Knicks' Tim Thomas and Nets' Kenyon Martin, in which Thomas all but challenged Martin to a fight and called him "Fugazy".
 The following season, the Knicks struggled to a 17–22 record before Wilkens resigned as head coach.
-Herb Williams, who had previously coached the team in a game against the Orlando Magic prior to the team hiring Wilkens, took over as interim head coach for the remainder of the season and did not fare much better as the Knicks ended their season with a 33–49 record and out of playoff contention.
+Herb Williams, who had previously coached the team in a game against the Orlando Magic prior to the team hiring Wilkens, took over as interim head coach for the remainder of the season and did not fare much better, as the Knicks ended their season with a 33–49 record and out of playoff contention.

 Hoping to find a leader that could put the team back on track, New York hired Larry Brown to coach the team.
 Brown, who idolized the team during his childhood, was well regarded for his coaching abilities and his arrival brought a sense of hope to the franchise.
 Hoping to find the next Patrick Ewing, the Knicks drafted center Channing Frye and signed centers Jerome James and Eddy Curry, the former prior to the season and the latter during the season.
 Curry, who reportedly had a worrying heart condition, refused to take a controversial DNA test, and fell out of favor with John Paxson, Chicago's general manager.
 The Bulls signed-and-traded him to the Knicks along with Antonio Davis for Tim Thomas, Michael Sweetney, the Knicks' 2006 first-round pick, and the right to swap first-round picks with the Knicks in 2007, as well as 2007 and 2009 second-round picks.
 Isiah Thomas did not lottery-protect the picks, and the Knicks forfeited the second pick in the 2006 draft, and the ninth in the 2007 draft.
 With a bloated payroll, the Knicks stumbled to the second worst record in the NBA that season, at 23–59.
 The season concluded with the firing and $18.5 million buy-out of head coach Larry Brown after one season.

-Marbury, a Brooklyn native, played for the Knicks from 2004 to 2009.
+Stephon Marbury, a Brooklyn native, played for the Knicks from 2004 to 2009.